 Ms. McFarlane holds an MBA from Marymount University.
 She also graduated with distinction while earning a BS in Accounting.

-Upon joining TAPE in December 2007, Mr. Fleck assumed responsibility for the management of all contracts with the Department of Defense and day to support to the Department of Army G3/5/7.
+Mr. Fleck joined TAPE in December 2007 and is responsible for controlling and directing the day to day activities of 70 subject matter experts providing financial, training, and logistics support to TAPE's largest U.S. Army contract.
 Prior to joining the TAPE management team, Mr. Fleck spent over 18 years at CACI International as a Vice President and Division Manager supporting the Army's $10B annual operations and maintenance training accounts.
 He also successfully managed CACI's $150M participation in the Operations, Planning, Training and Resource Support Services (OPTARSS) contract, which he helped win while serving as the capture manager.